GustawEriksson/RNA-BLISS_data_analysis_pipeline/README.md

 The RNA-BLISS data analysis pipeline for RNA-sequencing and BLISS data, is used to  process and analyse QoRTs formatted RNA-sequencing and BED-formatted BLISS data.
-The pipeline processes the datasets separately, performing differential gene expression analysis on the RNA-seq data and mapping DNS chromosome-wide double-strand breaks (DSB), before coupling the datasets.
+The pipeline processes the datasets separately, performing differential gene expression analysis on the RNA-seq data and mapping chromosome-wide DNA double-strand breaks (DSB), before coupling the datasets.
 After coupling, the pipeline analysis and outputs information whether there is an relationship between gene expression and the accumulation of DSB.

 In its current version, the pipeline requires a strict file directory architecture which construction is mapped out below.
 To build it, requires the